 How much should a 6-week-old baby be pooing?

-With all those extra feeds comes a lot more pooing, but between one and ten a day is still normal as long as they're wetting their nappy around six times a day also.
+All those extra feeds mean a lot more pooing, but between one and ten a day is still normal as long as they're wetting their nappy around six times a day also.

 What problems should parents of a 6-week-old baby be aware of?